linbingru/am-eegnet/README.md

 ```
 ## Paper Citation
-if you use this AM-EEGNet model in your research and found it helpful, please cite the following paper:
+if you use this model in your research and found it helpful, please cite the following paper: